 Youth and Educator Awards

-Nominations for the 2018 Keep Texas Beautiful Awards recognizing the efforts made by youth and educators working to improve and beautify their communities.
+Nominations for the 2019 Keep Texas Beautiful Awards recognize the efforts made by youth and educators working to improve and beautify their communities.
 The Youth and Educator Awards application will open on March 3, 2020 and close on April 3, 2020.
 Check back for more details.
-First-place winners in each category will be selected and recognized at the annual KTB Conference, receiving a cash prize and award.
+First-place winners in each category are recognized at the annual KTB Conference, receiving a cash prize and award.